elves/elvish/NEXT-RELEASE.md

 -   A new `eval` command supports evaluating a dynamic piece of code in a restricted namespace.

+New features in the interactive editor:

+-   SGR escape sequences written from the prompt callback are now supported.

 # Notable bugfixes

 -   Using large lists that contain `$nil` no longer crashes Elvish.